ennuicastr/rtennui/DESIGN.md

 All protocol messages start with a 16-bit peer ID.
 Whether this refers to the receiver or sender depends on the context: in client-to-server communication, it refers to the receiver; in server-to-client communication, it refers to the sender; in client-to-client communication, it refers to the sender.
-The value 0 is reserved to mean "all peers", "all relevant peers", or "the server", depending on context.
+The maximum integer value is reserved to mean "all peers", "all relevant peers", or "the server", depending on context.

 After the peer ID is a 16-bit command, and after that is the command payload, the format of which varies based on the command.
 The command IDs and payloads